-A MRI scan is used for many different things (magnetic resonance imaging).
-It assists doctors in diagnosing soft tissue injury, spinal disorders, vascular abnormalities, gastrointestinal disabilities, and brain disease / austerity.
+An MRI scan is used for many different things (magnetic resonance imaging).
+It assists doctors in diagnosing soft tissue injury, spinal disorders, vascular abnormalities, gastrointestinal disabilities, and brain disease/austerity.

 In people without fibromyalgia, the same brain patterns are not seen.
-Unlike a neurological condition which can only be removed through a RMI, it is unlikely that you will need an RMI to diagnose fibromyalgia or chronic fatigue syndrome.
+Unlike a neurological condition that can only be removed through an RMI, it is unlikely that you will need an RMI to diagnose fibromyalgia or chronic fatigue syndrome.

 During the test, the magnets rotate around you and loud sounds transmit radio waves through the scanned body part.
 This is no quick test, depending on the scans you are looking for and the quantity of your body, it can take from 10 to more than two hours.

 In an MRI, the head in a cage-like contraption with an opening over your face will be immobilized so you see and respire.
 The opening sides are padded and designed to keep you in place.

 This find is exciting news for fibromyalgia patients while more research is still needed.
 The MRI may both help diagnose fibromyalgia and identify the unique subtype of the syndrome for the individual patient.
 This level of detail could help doctors to develop more tailored treatment plans for their patients with fibromyalgia.